WorldWideTelescope/worldwide-telescope-data-files-reference/sharingviews.md

 ---
-description: Information about WWT web links to particular views
+description: Information about WWT web links to particular views.
 ---

 {% hint style="danger" %}
-This information doesn’t really fit in well with the rest of this document.
-The documentation for the
-[wwt-api-client Python module](https://wwt-api-client.readthedocs.io/) covers the same material and will be maintained going forward.
+The information in this section doesn’t really fit in well with the rest of this document.
+The documentation for the [wwt-api-client Python module](https://wwt-api-client.readthedocs.io/) covers the same material and will be maintained going forward.
 {% endhint %}